patrickjuchli/basic-ftp/SECURITY.md

 # Security Policy

-## Reporting a Vulnerability

-Open a draft at https://github.com/patrickjuchli/basic-ftp/security/advisories to report a vulnerability.
+To report a vulnerability open a draft at https://github.com/patrickjuchli/basic-ftp/security/advisories.
+Thanks!